pemn/bm_geostat_process/README.md

 ## 📝 Parameters
 name|optional|description
 ---|---|------
-lito_mesh|❎|zero or more solid meshes defining the lithology volumes db_header|❎|header of hole database in csv format (x,y,z) db_survey|❎|survey of hole database in csv format (azimuth, dip) db_assay|❎|assay of hole database in csv format (from, to)
+lito_mesh|❎|zero or more vtk format solid meshes defining the lithology volumes db_header|❎|header of hole database in csv format (x,y,z) db_survey|❎|survey of hole database in csv format (azimuth, dip) db_assay|❎|assay of hole database in csv format (from, to)